rodgzilla/talk-slides/README.md

-# Deep-learning-presentation
+# Machine learning presentations

-Various presentations about deep learning and a few of its applications.
+Various presentations about the field of machine learning.
+The deep learning folder contains multiple presentations about adversarial samples generation.